gecko0307/dagon-demo/README.md

 Press E to get in the car, RMB to create a light ball.
 Press arrow keys rotate the sun (change daytime).

 While in the car, press W/S to accelerate forward/backward, A/S to steer, E to get out.
+You can also use a joystick or a driving wheel.

 Press Escape or close the window to exit the application.